Best Wear OS watch 2025

 Honorable mentions

 So there you have it, my top favorite smartwatches that utilize Wear OS software.
-Of course, there are plenty of other options if none of the above work for you.
-This section is devoted to great Wear OS options that didn't quite make the cut but still deserve a look.
+Of course, if none of the above works for you, there are plenty of other options.
+This section is dedicated to great Wear OS options that didn't make the cut but still deserve a look.
 From a stylish Skagen wearable to a versatile Fossil, here are my honorable mentions.

 Best style

-The Scandinavian-styled Skagen Falster Gen 6 comes in a sleek 41mm stainless steel case and works with all 20mm bands.
-The 1.28-inch AMOLED display is accompanied by two push buttons on the side and a rotating home button.
-The Snapdragon Wear 4100+ processor also offers smooth performance with automatic sleep tracking and a new SpO2 sensor.
+The Scandinavian-styled Skagen Falster Gen 6 has a sleek 41mm stainless steel case and works with all 20mm bands.
+The watch features a 1.28-inch AMOLED display, two push buttons, and a rotating home button.
+The Snapdragon Wear 4100+ processor offers smooth performance, automatic sleep tracking, and a new SpO2 sensor.

 Best lifestyle watch

-Despite its age and middling battery life, the Fossil Gen 6 Wellness Edition remains a great option for folks who want a Wear OS watch with stunning design elements, fast charging speeds, accurate health tracking, and more.
-It's very similar to the original Fossil Gen 6, but you get a newer 44mm case and attractive stainless-steel finish.
+Despite its age and middling battery life, the Fossil Gen 6 Wellness Edition remains an excellent option for folks who want a Wear OS watch with stunning design elements, fast charging speeds, accurate health tracking, and more.
+It's similar to the original Fossil Gen 6, but you get a newer 44mm case and attractive stainless-steel finish.

 How to choose

-Speaking of which, you can pick the Pixel Watch 3 instead, which we'd suggest if you want something more stylish or care about Fitbit integration.
-But with the new model, you have two sizes to choose from.
+Speaking of which, you can pick the Pixel Watch 3 instead, which we suggest if you want something more stylish or care about Fitbit integration.
+The new model comes in two sizes.

-Ultimately, run through the health, wellness, and notification features that are most important to you.
+Eventually, run through the health, wellness, and notification features essential to you.
 With WearOS, you might want to be able to leverage features like Google Assistant, Google Maps, Google Wallet, and more, so see how (and if) these work on the watch as well.
-Battery life is also a key consideration: if you are active and tend to use the watch a lot to track workouts as well as run apps and more, you'll want a smartwatch that can last beyond a day per charge or that at least recharges quickly when it needs a boost.
+Battery life is also a key reference: if you are active and tend to use the watch a lot to track workouts as well as run apps and more, you'll want a smartwatch that can last beyond a day per charge or that at least recharges quickly when it needs a boost.

-Finally, consider the phone you own.
+Finally, consider your phone.
 While the Samsung Galaxy Watch 7 is the best overall option, it works best and unlocks all its features with a Samsung Galaxy phone.
 If you own a phone from another brand, you might want to consider another model on this list.
 If you own a OnePlus phone like the OnePlus 12, you'll find that the OnePlus Watch 2 is the perfect companion.

 How we test